cmake-basis/BASIS/doc/howto/install.rst

 ======================

-This document describes the common procedure to build and install any software developed at and distributed by SBIA.
-In particular, software built on top of BASIS, a meta-project which defines the Build system And Software Implementation Standard established in the fall of 2011.
+This document describes the common procedure to build and install any software developed on top of BASIS, a meta-project which defines the Build system And Software Implementation Standard established in the fall of 2011.
 See the :doc:`/index` page for details on this meta-project.

 If you obtained a binary distribution package for a supported platform, please follow the installation instructions corresponding to your operating